rapidsai/docs/resources/github-actions.md

 Pull requests authored by members of the given GitHub organization are considered trusted and therefore are copied to a `pull-request/*` branch for testing automatically.

 Pull requests from authors outside of the GitHub organization must first be reviewed by a repository member with `write` permissions (or greater) to ensure that the code changes are legitimate and benign.
-That reviewer must leave an `/ok to test` (or `/okay to test`) comment on the pull request before it's code is copied to a `pull-request/*` branch for testing.
+That reviewer must leave an `/ok to test` (or `/okay to test`) comment on the pull request before its code is copied to a `pull-request/*` branch for testing.

 The `/ok to test` comment is only valid for a single commit.
 Subsequent commits must be re-reviewed and validated with another `/ok to test` comment.